Jinbozhu/Android-SpamSmsBlocker/README.md

 ==========
 This is an Android app that can replace the original messaging app to send, receive and block unwanted messages.

 Messages, contacts and phone numbers are maintained in SQLite database.
-A field in the phone number table is used to mark if a phone number is in the blacklist or not.
+A column in the contacts table is used to mark if a contact is in the blacklist or not.
 If it's in the blacklist, it will be blocked, otherwise it will get through.
 Functionalities:
 - Delete a message
 - Delete a conversation thread